ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter34.md

 “After all, they are just a bunch of insignificant people who spend their time spouting nonsense.”

 Wèi WúXiàn only cared about his HánGuāng-Jūn.
 Likewise, Lán WàngJī also only cared about his Wèi Yīng.
-So, no matter how rampant the rumours were, both of them just carried on living their lovely life as a couple.
+So, no matter how rampant the rumours were, they simply carried on living their lovely life together.

 However, Jīn Líng was still unhappy about the matter, so Wèi WúXiàn gently patted his shoulder in a comforting manner and said, “A-ling, you should always remember what people have done for you and not what you have done for them.